MazontheMoon/freeCodeCampDailyChallenge/README.md

 ## August

+### 10 - The Last Challenge: Bucket Fill 3
+Today marks a year of daily coding challenges.
+This is the last new one for now.
+Good luck!

+Given a 2D grid of single-letter color strings and a target color, return the minimum number of flood fill "clicks" needed to make the entire grid that color.

+Each click changes the clicked cell's color and the entire region of connected cells of the same color (4-directional).
+Clicks can use any color as an intermediate step, not just the target color.

 ### 9 - Between Two Buckets
 Given two buckets of paint, each with an RGB color and a fullness level, return the mixed RGB color as an array of three integers.